maxyou/SimpleWaveform/README.md

 ![此处输入图片的描述][6]<br>

 ## usage:

-(1)Copy SimpleWaveform.java to your project and read it.
-Currently I don't know how to make it as a gradle module.<br>
+Install by gradle<br>

+    dependencies {
+        compile 'com.maxproj.simplewaveform:app:1.0.0'
+    }

+Or directly copy SimpleWaveform.java to your project.<br>

-(2)Follow demo1~4 and advance demo1~2 in SimpleWaveformDemo.java.
-Usage is very straightforward and simple.<br>
+SimpleWaveformDemo.java include demo1~4 and advance demo1~2 in.
 Let's use demo3 as an example. please notice the comments:<br>

     private void demo3() {